openhab/openhab1-addons/bundles/binding/org.openhab.binding.mpower/readme.md

 In your openhab.cfg add the following lines

 ```
+mpower:refresh=<connection check intervall in ms>
 mpower:<smybolic name>.host=<ip of your mPower>
 mpower:<smybolic name>.user=<username>
 mpower:<smybolic name>.password=<password>
-mpower:<smybolic name>.secure=<true|false>
 mpower:<smybolic name>.refresh=<refresh intervall in ms>
 ```

 For multiple strips replicate this section with another symbolic name.
 E.g.:

 ```
+mpower:refresh=60000

 mpower:mp1.host=192.168.0.15
 mpower:mp1.user=ubnt
 mpower:mp1.password=secret
-mpower:mp1.secure=true
 mpower:mp1.refresh=10000

 mpower:mp2.host=192.168.0.27
 mpower:mp2.user=ubnt
 mpower:mp2.password=secret
-mpower:mp2.secure=false
 mpower:mp2.refresh=60000
 ```

 Remarks:
+- for the option "mpower:refresh": it defines how often the SSH connection will be checked.
+Best to set this value at 60000.
-- for the option "refresh": it defines how often the items are updated (in ms).
+- for the option "mpower:<smybolic name>.refresh": it defines how often the items are updated (in ms).
 In case the data has not changed (same voltage etc) no update will be performed.
-- for the option "secure": use values "true" or "false" to enable a HTTPS connection.

 # Item Binding Configuration